 It was incredibly helpful when I went to go and hang the cross!
 Of course, I didn't need to use all the studs but it was nice to know where they were anyway, just in case.

 All in all, when it comes to hanging heavier frames, art and other wall décor, you have many, many great options to choose from.
-For a comprehensive guide about many of these options see this wonderful, illustrative PDF guide, HANGtight by Jay Somerset.

 What about Hanging Things on Plaster or Brick Walls?